-We Find Voting With the Finance Industry Against the CFPA Is Unpopular5
+We Find Voting With the Finance Industry Against the CFPA Is Unpopular

-5 LRP/AFR 10/2009
+LRP/AFR 10/2009

-- Opponents will try to label financial reform as "The Big Bank Bailout Bill."
-This is a Big Lie tactic that must be confronted and defeated.
-The most important thing to remember is that bailouts are a feature of the status quo and that the reform bills explicitly require banks to repay bailout funds and protect taxpayers from paying for future bailouts.
-A vote against reform is a vote for more taxpayer-funded bailouts. - LESSON: Real, common sense reform will bring fairness and accountability and end the casino culture that let CEOs gamble with our money and then hold us hostage when they lost.
-Reform will require banks to pay back every cent of our money and protect taxpayers from future bailouts.
-Those standing in the way of real reform are just defending a system that led to massive bailouts.
-They want to continue the same failed policies that got us here and favor the big banks and Wall Street. - Adding contributions helps reinforce the message.
+- In addition to pushing back against the Big Lie that financial reform is about bailing out the banks, adding campaign contributions helps reinforce the overall message.
 Voters are furious when they hear about contributions that members have gotten from Wall Street and financial institutions.
-In a poll of "Frontline" and open districts, voters said they were less likely to support a member of Congress who "took hundreds of thousands of dollars in campaign contributions from Wall Street, banks and mortgage companies" by a margin of 55 points.
-6 - The next step is to point to the extreme influence of financial lobbyists and the vulgar amounts of money the financial industry is pouring into the Capitol to try to stop reform. - LESSON: Financial reform will bring fairness by ending deceptive practices like teaser rates and "small print" that allow big banks and credit card companies to lure us in and jack up interest rates, and it will hold CEOs and big banks accountable by ending the casino and bailout culture.
-The financial industry is spending hundreds of millions of dollars to buy politicians and muddy the waters because they don't want financial reform to stop the gravy train. - The public does not want lobbyist loopholes and backroom deals. - As we saw from the backlash to the "Cornhusker Kickback" Ben Nelson engineered in the final days of Senate health care negotiations, voters are very suspicious of the process in Washington.
+In a poll of "Frontline" and open districts, voters said they were less likely to support a member of Congress who "took hundreds of thousands of dollars in campaign contributions from Wall Street, banks and mortgage companies" by a margin of 55 points. - The next step is to point to the extreme influence of financial lobbyists and the vulgar amounts of money the financial industry is pouring into the Capitol to try to stop reform. - MESSAGE: Financial reform will bring fairness by ending deceptive practices like teaser rates and "small print" that allow big banks and credit card companies to lure us in and jack up interest rates, and it will hold CEOs and big banks accountable by ending the casino and bailout culture.
+The financial industry is spending hundreds of millions of dollars to buy politicians and muddy the waters because they don't want financial reform to stop the bonuses and bailouts..

+• Luntz: The public does not want lobbyist loopholes and backroom deals.

+- As we saw from the backlash to the "Cornhusker Kickback" Ben Nelson engineered in the final days of Senate health care negotiations, voters are very suspicious of the process in Washington.
 They rightly believe that our representatives should be working in all Americans' best interest and negotiating in good faith.
 Backroom deals and the appearance of special interest influence raise fears and incite anger. - Opponents, as per Luntz's advice, will seek to exploit these fears by making the debate about the ugliness of legislative sausage-making.
 Advocates must not be sucked into the process mire and must continue to emphasize the goals and tangible benefits of financial reform.